 Get to Know: Pleasant Hill

-The residential city of Pleasant Hill offers entertainment, shopping and growing business districts.
-During the summer, Chill on the Hill offers a weekly live music event beginning in June, while Copper Creek Golf Course stands as an 18-hole championship golf course for beginners and golf pros alike.
-Copper Creek Lake features a lighted trail for those who like to cycle and walk — it’s a comfortable 1.22 miles long.
-Nearby Sleepy Hollow Sports Park is set to become a year-round snowy paradise when Polk County Conservation installs Snowflex to bring tubing, skiing and snowboarding to the region for the 2024/2025 season.
-Imagine being able to enjoy winter sports in July!
+The residential city of Pleasant Hill offers a mix of entertainment, shopping and growing business districts.
+During the summer, Chill on the Hill brings a weekly live music beginning in June, while Copper Creek Golf Course offers an 18-hole championship experience for golfers of all skill levels.
+Copper Creek Lake features a lighted trail ideal for cycling and walking, stretching approximately 1.22 miles.
+Nearby Sleepy Hollow Sports Park continues to evolve as a year-round destination, with Snowflex bringing tubing, skiing and snowboarding to the region in all seasons.
 Hungry?
-Grab a spoon and taste the award-winning ice cream of local shop, Over the Top.
-This family-friendly spot sources ingredients from Iowa dairies and small businesses.
+Grab a spoon and try the award-winning ice cream at Over the Top, a family-friendly spot that sources ingredients from Iowa dairies and small businesses.

 Pleasant Hill at a Glance